octaniumdev/whittr/README.md

 # Made with love by Adam Salt, Marco Orani and our Open source contributors:

-73#6872 - Contributing a fix in server.js so that usernames cannot be over 16 characters by editing the URL.
+TheWastle (GitHub) - Contributing a fix in server.js so that usernames cannot be over 16 characters by editing the URL.